Twistor lines in the period domain of complex tori: The degree of twistor lines

 \section{The degree of twistor lines}

-In this section we show that, as in the case of K3 surfaces, twistor lines in $Compl$ have degree $2$ in the Pl\"ucker embedding.
-We first show that the group $G=GL^+(V_\RR)$ acts transitively on the set of twistor lines in $Compl$ and then compute the degree of an explicit twistor line.
+In this section we show that twistor lines in $Compl$ have degree $2n$ in the Pl\"ucker embedding.
+We first show that the group $G=GL(V_\RR)$ acts transitively on the set of twistor lines in $Compl$ and then compute the degree of an explicit twistor line.

-\begin{lem} The group $G=GL^+(V_\RR)$ acts transitively on the set of twistor lines in $Compl$. \end{lem}
+\begin{lem} The group $G=GL(V_\RR)$ acts transitively on the set of twistor lines in $Compl$. \end{lem}

 \begin{proof} Given two twistor spheres $S_1 = S(I_1, J_1)$ and $S_2= S(I_2, J_2)$, there is an element $g\in G$ sending $I_1$ to $I_2$, hence sending $S_1$ to a twistor sphere through $I_2$.
 The lemma now follows from Corollary \ref{corMItrans}. \end{proof}